sanger-pathogens/assorted-sub-workflows/sylph_refset/README.md

 b) the size of the produced group may be considerably larger, for example in GTDB release 232 at the genus level g__Clostridium has 1607 genomes but all 34 GTDB genuses in g__Clostridium* total at 2931 genomes.

+Note that not all taxa belonging to a "traditional" species might be pooled this way due to certain GTDB species being named differently; for instance in GTDB r232, a new species called `ECMA0423 sp047199055` has been created out of genomes previously classified as `Escherichia_coli`.

 ## Associated pipelines and subworkflows
 This subworkflow uses the following subworkflows: